 The Appropriate Dress Code consists of any combination of white and navy-blue garments (e.g., plain white top, navy blue bottom or, navy blue top and bottom, no denim).

-St. Fidelis CS is committed to fostering a positive and safe Catholic learning environment consistent with the mission and governing values of the Toronto Catholic District School Board.
+St. Fidelis Catholic School is committed to fostering a positive and safe Catholic learning environment consistent with the mission and governing values of the TCDSB.

 The Dress Code for Pupils Policy of the TCDSB:

-In consultation with the St. Fidelis CSPC, the current dress code for students has been adopted.
+In consultation with the St. Fidelis Catholic School Parent Council (CSPC), the current dress code for students has been adopted.

 Students are to dress according to the school’s appropriate dress code, which consists of the following:

-A plain solid navy-blue bottom – pants must be worn around the waist and skirts/shorts must be knee-length; jogging pants are permitted for all students; leggings/tights are permitted for girls up to grade 6
+• A plain solid navy-blue bottom – pants or jogging pants are permitted for all students; leggings/tights are permitted for girls.

-Shoes for indoor wear and shoes for outdoor wear
+• Closed-toe shoes for indoor wear and closed-toe shoes for outdoor wear.

 All student attire must be in keeping with our Catholic teachings and beliefs, and reflect principles of modesty and shall not include the following:

-Short shorts/skirts, halter tops, cut-off tops, low cut tops or tops that are buttoned too low, bare midriffs, tank tops, spaghetti straps, sleeveless shirts that are baggy/revealing
+• Short shorts/skirts, pants worn below the waist, halter tops, cut-off tops, low cut tops or tops that are buttoned too low, bare midriffs, tank tops, spaghetti straps, sleeveless shirts that are baggy/revealing.

 The expectation is that every student in the school will comply with the dress code.
 All students are expected to dress in clean, neat and practical clothing.
 On the occasion of a “dress-down” day, good sense is the criterion for acceptable dress.
 Kindly remind your children that the Appropriate Dress Code is mandatory and will be strictly and consistently enforced.
 It is part of their responsibility to come to school appropriately dressed.